braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 __Note that integration of `SDWebImage` is required if you plan on using our Braze UI for displaying images__ within iOS In-App Messages, News Feed, or Content Cards.
 {% endalert %}

 Braze allows clients to replace existing default images with their own custom images.
-To accomplish this, create a new `png` file with the custom image and add it to the app’s image bundle.
-Then, rename the file with the image’s name (see below) to override the default image in our library.
+To accomplish this, create a new `png` file with the custom image and add it to the app's image bundle.
+Then, rename the file with the image's name (see below) to override the default image in our library.
 Images available for override in Content Cards include:

 - Placeholder image: `appboy_cc_noimage_lrg`.
 - Pinned icon image: `appboy_cc_icon_pinned`.